7 Best Carry-On Luggage Bags In Australia For 2025

 If you keep it unexpanded, it will fit within the size limits of most airlines.
 Only ultra-low budget carriers typically serving Europe, Southeast Asia, and South America may raise an eyebrow.

-Expand it, and the bag’s internal volume increases by 20%, allowing you to bring extra items.
+Expand it, and the bag’s internal volume increases by 3cm in depth (about 20%), allowing you to bring extra items.

-This is great for scenarios where you fly somewhere light but return heavy after buying some duty-free presents for the family.
+This is great for scenarios where you fly light outbounds but return heavy – after buying some duty-free presents for the family.

-A fully expanded internal volume of 47 litres is huge; it beats July’s and Antler’s already impressive volumes by 3 litres.
+A fully expanded internal volume of 47 litres is huge; it beats July’s already impressive volumes by 3 litres.

 The carry-on’s outer shell is crafted from hard, matt, scratch-resistant polycarbonate that looks and feels like it will last a lifetime.